CoderAcademy-MEL/bootstrap-best-practise-installing/README.md

 Here's the fix.
 I've also included an updated way to install Bootstrap as I think the way I showed you today isn't best practice.

+Also take a look at the code in `index.html.erb` if you want to see how you can you `row` and `col`.

 1. Create your project
 2. Run this command: